Andreas001/Cypto-Currency-Prediction-Using-Linear-Regression-and-Time-Series/README.md

 Dont forget to put the csv files in the same place as your code

-Note: all code shown in this readme might not be the final code or the exact code in app.py but rather to show you how it works or if the actual code for method is all you needed.

 ## How to use

 Once you got your setup just run the code and it should be running on your localhost, in pycharm it will give you a link that you can click in the debbugger.